ubnt-intrepid/rhq/README.md

 ```

 ### Add existed repositories into management
-`rhq add` is provided to add existed repositories into management.
+For adding existed repositories into management, the command `rhq add` is provided.
-For example, your "dotfiles" repository can be add like follows:
+For example, your "dotfiles" repository can be add as follows:
 ```sh
 $ rhq add ~/.dotfiles
 ```

-By default, you should give the arguments as
+By default, all arguments should be given as "absolute" path of added repository.

-If you, use option `--import`.
+You can change this behavior by using an option `--import`, to find repositories from subdirectories of given paths.

+For example, if you want to add all repositories cloned by Go toolchain:
 ```sh
 $ rhq add --import $GOPATH/src
 ```